Author: Torsten Oettinger

 “Therefore, the polarity is between complete isolation or complete merging of identity … The individual oscillates perpetually, between the two extremes, each equally unfeasible.
 He comes to live rather like those mechanical toys which have a positive tropism that impels them towards a stimulus until they reach a specific point, whereupon a built-in negative tropism directs them away until the positive tropism takes over again, this oscillation being repeated ad infinitum.”

+And Manfred Bleuler pointed out that autism and split are two sides of one psychological process.
 27Ronald D. Laing: `Das geteilte Selbst´.
 Kiepenheuer und Witsch, Köln, 1983, p 65. / Manfred Bleuler: Klinik der schizophrenen Geistesstörungen.
 In Psychiatrie der Gegenwart, Springer V., 1971.

 All of these reactions are associated with deficits in the first-rate reality and personality.